St Mary’s College, Hyderabad

 - Upon provisional selection, the candidate and guardian will receive their respective login credentials to the St Mary’s College MPower IRP.

-- Note: Selected candidates who would like to be considered for merit-cum-means general scholarship offered by St. Mary’s Foundation must take the computerised Scholarship Test conducted in St. Mary’s College as per fixed schedule.
+- Note: Selected candidates for BA, BCom and BSc programmes who would like to be considered for merit-cum-means general scholarship offered by St. Mary’s Foundation must take the computerised Scholarship Test conducted in St. Mary’s College as per fixed schedule.
 If interested in taking the test, then please contact the Admission team concerned.
 Kindly note that the scholarship test can be taken only by applicants with intermediate/Class XII marks above the specified cut-off for the same.
 The scholarship offered by the Foundation is completely at its discretion.
 Conditions apply.

-- Conditional admission process is completed on payment of fees for the first semester.
+- Conditional admission process is completed on payment of fees for the first semester (except in the case of (d) above)

 - Admission is confirmed only once the candidate submits all relevant documents within the stipulated time as mentioned in the declaration made in the application and they have been accepted by the College after scrutiny.
 This may even be after the commencement of classes.